strauss/maze/README.md

 I also migrated Volker's "ninja" not only to the new client, but also to Kotlin.
 Its new version is now called "ninja_ng".

-Some facts about the advanced bots that might inspire your own designs:
+Here are some facts about the advanced bots that might inspire your own approaches.

 ### "ninja" (now "ninja_ng")

-Volker once described his approach "spill water".
+Volker once described his algorithm as "spill water".
 The bot treats other players as walls, its evaluation function is outstanding.
 However, the bot's performance gets worse, the more other players compete.